jastuccio/react-redux-udemy/README.md

 - State definition is plain JS object that is used to record and react to user event
 - Each class based component has it own state object
-- Whenever component's state is change, component immediately rerenders and forces all its children to rerender as well
+- Whenever component's state is changed, component immediately rerenders and forces all its children to rerender as well
 - `constructor(props)... super(props)... this.state=` initialize state in a class based component
 - constructor function is reserved to do set up inside the class
 - super for calling method on parent class